LC-dev/McHacks-2022-CSIP/README.md

 ## Dataset Used
 The dataset was taken from the github repository of "Our World in Data" on January 22nd, 2022: [https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables]
 The data was then cleaned and saved in the Mchacks_ALLcovid.csv file with each row representing the datapoint of a certain day in a certain country from a list of 24 countries.
+The total number of datapoints is 14135.
 ### ML Model Input Features
 | Feature  | Description |
 | ------------- | ------------- |